zhaoyul/aposd-vs-clean-code/README.md

 couple of overall things:

 * There is only one method.
 I didn't subdivide it because I felt the method already divides naturally into pieces that are distinct and understandable.
 It didn't seem to me that pulling out methods would improve readability significantly.
 When students rewrite the code, they typically have 2 or 3 methods, and those are usually OK too.
 * There are a *lot* of comments.
 It's extremely rare for me to write code with this density of comments.
 Most methods I write have no comments in the body, just a header comment describing the interface.
 But this code is subtle and tricky, so it needs a lot of comments to make the subtleties clear to readers.
-Even with all this additional explanatory material my version is a bit shorter than the original (65 lines vs. 70).
+The long length of some of the comments is a red flag indicating that I struggled to find a clear and simple explanation for the code.
+Even with all the additional explanatory material this version is a bit shorter than the original (65 lines vs. 70).

 **UB:**